OctopusDeploy/blog/blog/2022-03/lambda-cf/index.md

 For more complex scenarios where Lambdas must have access to other resources like databases or EC2 instances inside a VPC, Lambdas can be configured with network access to specified subnets and have network traffic controlled using security groups.

-In this post you learned how to perform a simple Lambda deployment, and then saw an more complex example that built a VPC alongside the Lambda.
+In this post, you learned how to perform a simple Lambda deployment, and then saw a more complex example that built a VPC alongside the Lambda.

+Happy deployments!